canonical/sphinx-docs-starter-pack/docs/how-to/optional-customisation/customise-pdf.rst

 This guide covers common practices and tips for customising PDF output from your documentation project using the starter pack and the ``canonical-sphinx`` extension.

-For basic instructions about building the PDF, see :doc:`build`.
+For basic instructions about building the PDF, see :ref:`build-and-preview`.

 Configure document properties
 -----------------------------